-We meander from the porch to the interior, stepping from hand-hewn plank to timeworn rug, each woven with stories older than our own.
-Finding sanctuary in the parlor, we settle into chairs where Rebels sat.
+From porch to house we moved, stepping from hand-hewn planks to time-softened rugs, each woven with stories older than our own.
+Finding sanctuary in the parlor, easing into chairs where Rebels sat.
 Clocks held no dominion here.
 The sun held sway.
 I’m unfit to capture the grandeur of a room whose furnishings have outlasted empires.
-It’s filled with “Beloved books that famous hands have bound, Old marble heads, old pictures everywhere” as William Butler Yeats penned in “Coole Park And Ballylee.”
+It’s filled with “Beloved books that famous hands have bound, Old marble heads, old pictures everywhere,” as William Butler Yeats penned in “Coole Park And Ballylee.”
 The weight of South Carolina seemed to hang upon its walls.

-Dr. Kibler opened the bookcase with a soft creak, my eyes drawn to aged spines—each one a link in a chain stretching back through time.
-Selecting each volume with reverence, he regaled us with stories of the authors, inscriptions, the tales hidden within.
-It was a masterclass on the shelves’ denizens—Classical, English, and Irish poetry.
-I spoke, my voice hesitant, admitting my ignorance in the art of reciting poetry—unversed in the cadence of meter, the structure of form, and such, but I’m learning.
-He responded that while such knowledge had its place, the crux, the essence, lies in the reading of the words themselves.
-After several refills of Madeira, we moved from parlor to paradise—time to tour the land—”A spot whereon the founders lived and died / Seemed once more dear than life; ancestral trees, / Or gardens rich in memory glorified . . .”
+Dr. Kibler gently opened the creaking bookcase, drawing my eyes to aged spines—each a link in a long chain.
+He chose each book reverently, sharing tales of their origins and contents.
+This was a masterclass in Classical, English, and Irish poetry.
+I spoke, unsure, confessing my struggle with poetry’s form and rhythm.
+Dr. Kibler gently countered that while such skills have their place, the true spirit of poetry lives in the simple reading of the words.
+With glasses frequently refreshed with Madeira, we moved from parlor to paradise—time to tour the land—”A spot whereon the founders lived and died / Seemed once more dear than life; ancestral trees, / Or gardens rich in memory glorified . . .”
 (Yeats)

-Newberry County, South Carolina.
-Dawn breaks on Saint Patrick’s Day.
-Canadians, clad in the hues of verdant shamrocks, stir, soon to be awash in the emerald tides of beer and the golden embrace of Crown Royal.
+Dawn greets Saint Patrick’s Day.
+Canadians, clad in the hues of verdant shamrocks, stir, soon to be awash in emerald tides of beer and the golden embrace of Crown Royal.
 Patrick and I collect Dr. Kibler, setting our sights on Camden—eluding the soulless interstate, obviously.
 We ride and listen.

 “This is where the soil turns sandy.”